The United Nations Office for Project Services (UNOPS)

 The agreement is part of Prime Minister Imran Khan’s National Housing Strategy to build at least five million housing units in the country.

 A new agreement between the government of Pakistan, SHS Holdings and UNOPS will see at least 500,000 new affordable homes built in Pakistan over the next 10 years.
-The agreement is the latest in UNOPS Social Impact Investment Initiative (S3I), which will also see similar projects delivered in the Caribbean, Ghana, India and Kenya.
+The agreement is the latest in UNOPS Social Impact Investing Initiative (S3I), which will also see similar projects delivered in the Caribbean, Ghana, India and Kenya.

 “This groundbreaking housing initiative is not just a regular project but a massive undertaking that has my full support, and will undoubtedly change for the better the lives of millions of people,” said Pakistan’s Prime Minister Imran Khan.